19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [38/89]

-(4) A specimen of urine provided under this section shall be divided into 2 parts and each part shall be marked and sealed in such manner and in accordance with such procedure as may be prescribed.
+(4) A specimen of urine provided under this section shall be divided into 3 parts and dealt with, in such manner and in accordance with such procedure as may be prescribed, as follows:

-[38/89]
+(a) a preliminary urine test shall be conducted on one part of the urine specimen; and

-(5) A urine test shall be conducted by an analyst employed by the Health Sciences Authority on one part of a specimen of urine provided under this section and, at the same time or soon thereafter, a second urine test shall be conducted on the other part of the specimen of urine by another analyst employed by the Health Sciences Authority.
+(b) each of the remaining 2 parts of the urine specimen shall be marked and sealed and a urine test shall be conducted on each part by a different person, being either an analyst employed by the Health Sciences Authority or any person as the Minister may, by notification in theGazette, appoint for such purpose.

-[38/89; 20/98; 4/2001]
+[2/2006 wef 01/03/2006]

 ### Power of investigation of officers of Bureau